 Here are some common tax credits to be aware of:

 - Earned Income Tax Credit

 Tax deductions reduce your taxable income.
 Generally speaking, lowering your taxable income lowers the amount of money you pay in taxes.
 Popular deductions include:

-If you think your eligible deductions exceed this year’s Standard Deduction for joint filers and single filers, you might want to think about itemizing.
+If you think your eligible deductions exceed this year’s standard deduction for joint filers and single filers, you might want to think about itemizing.
 Otherwise, the TurboTax Free Edition is likely the perfect service for you.
-TurboTax Free Edition is geared towards anyone who has W-2 income, limited interest, and dividend income and wants to claim the standard deduction.
-It also covers student loan interest deductions, the earned income tax credit (EIC), and child tax credits.
+The TurboTax Free Edition is geared toward anyone who has W-2 income and limited interest/dividend income and plans to claim the standard deduction.
+It also covers student loan interest deductions, the Earned Income Tax Credit (EITC), and child tax credits.

 3. Save With TurboTax’s Deluxe Service

 If your taxes are more on the complicated side (itemized deductions, rental property income, stock sales, business income, etc.), consider upgrading to TurboTax Deluxe.
 In addition to guiding you through the unique circumstances of your return, TurboTax will search over 350 deductions and credits to help maximize your refund.
 You could potentially save more with their Maximum Refund Guarantee, where they’ll match any other tax preparation method you used that resulted in a larger refund or smaller tax due.
 Homeowners can also benefit from TurboTax Deluxe, with thorough advice regarding mortgage interest, property taxes, and much more.